bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 <div class="release-feature-authors">authors: @Jondolf, @NiseVoid</div>

-In game development there are many use cases for fast spatial checks.
-For example: getting all entities that are in the camera's view frustum, getting all entities near the player, or finding pairs of physics objects that might collide.
+In game development, spatial checks have several highly valuable use cases, such as getting all entities that are in the camera's view frustum or near the player, or finding pairs of physics objects that might be intersecting.
 To speed up such checks, bounding volumes are used to approximate more complex shapes.

-This version of bevy adds a public API for bounding volumes.
-The volumes can be created manually, or generated from primitives shapes.
+Bevy 0.13 adds some new publicly available bounding volumes: `Aabb2d`, `Aabb3d`, `BoundingCircle`, and `BoundingSphere`.
+These can be created manually, or generated from primitives shapes.

-There are two traits for working with bounding volumes: `BoundingVolume` and `IntersectsVolume`.
-These traits can be used by crates to generalize over multiple bounding volume types and intersection tests.
-The `BoundingVolume` trait has two implementations per dimension, one for axis-aligned bounding boxes and one for bounding balls.
-The `IntersectsVolume` trait takes a `BoundingVolume` as argument, and allows you to test for intersections against your bounding volumes.
+Each bounding volume implements the `BoundingVolume` trait, providing some general functionality and helpers.
+By implementing the `IntersectsVolume` trait between two types of bounding volumes, you can test for intersections between them.
+This is supported by all existing bounding volume types, but only between volumes that have the same dimension.

 Here is an example of how bounding volumes are constructed, and how an intersection test is performed:
 ```rust